arparaschiv/solar-coronal-inversion/CLEDB_BUILD/README-RUNDB.md

         3:    Si X    1430.1nm
         4:    Si IX   3934.3nm

-- The batch *[rundb_1line_slurm.sh](./rundb_1line_slurm.sh)* script has no keyboard inputs, but has two manually defined variables that control threads and the ions to generate.
+- The batch *[rundb_1line_slurm.sh](./rundb_1line_slurm.sh)* script has no keyboard inputs, but has manually defined variables that control the ions to generate and system paths.

 - Most directory and file pointers are dynamically linked to the CLEDB distribution directory.
 Local runs should run without interference
   Some directory/system containing variables are defined to be compatible with the CURC system (scratch, project, etc. dirs).
 These may need to be updated for different systems.